Agentic mode adds a vision-language model review layer to catch errors that single-pass OCR misses. You enable it per content type using scopes.

 Each scope adds processing time and cost.
 For cost-sensitive workloads:

-table scope alone handles the most common accuracy issues
+table scope alone handles the most common accuracy issues and defaults to selective enrichment

 text scope is most valuable for handwritten content